rarese19/OvertakeAnimation/README.md

 It checks if each car is above the top margin of the window, and then sets the translation matrix for each car.
 At the end, it triggers the <code>RenderFunction</code>.

-The <code>UseKeyboard</code> function listens for key strokes, and then switches the idle function if the pressed key is <code>Space</code>
+The <code>UseKeyboard</code> function listens for keystrokes, and then switches the idle function if the pressed key is <code>Space</code>

 ```cpp
 void UseKeyboard(unsigned char key, int x, int y) {